syncfusion-content/flutter-docs/Flutter/datagrid/editing.md

 ---
 layout: post
-title: Editing in Flutter DataGrid | DataTable | Syncfusion
+title: Editing in Flutter DataGrid | Flutter DataTable | Syncfusion
 description: Learn here all about how to perform editing in Syncfusion Flutter DataGrid (SfDataGrid) widget and more.
 platform: flutter
 control: SfDataGrid